nirzezak/trash_picking/README.md

 * Background environments can be seen using the `Show background environments` option
 * Simultaneously viewing both the real environment and the background environments is not supported

+#### Information on anything not specified above can be found in the documentation inside the source code

 ## Acknowledgments
 [Multiarm Motion planner, Gal Wiernik](https://github.com/galmw/centralized-multiarm-drrt)